OlivierStankiewicz/map_generator/Readme.md

   The main script for map generation.
   Currently, it generates a map of all terrain types with all of their known sprites (more sprite numbers have to be tested).

+- **src/gui.py**
+  Script containing logic for the GUI version of the app.
+Allows to manipulate more map file parameters than the non-GUI version.

 ---

 ## Usage

 - Use the scripts in `src/test_scripts/` for separately testing map .json representation generation and conversion to .h3m.
 - Run `src/main.py` to generate maps using the main procedural logic.
+- Run `src/gui.py` to run the application with a GUI.

 ---